influxdata/docs-v2/content/influxdb/v2.1/reference/cli/influxd/downgrade.md

 Use the `influxd downgrade` command to downgrade the metadata schema used by `influxd` to match the metadata schema of a older release.

-InfluxDB does not guarantee backwards-compatibility with older releases in its embedded metadata stores.
+InfluxDB does not guarantee backwards-compatibility with earlier releases.
 Attempting to start an older `influxd` binary with a BoltDB or SQLite file that has been migrated to a newer schema will result in a startup error.
 This command downgrades metadata schemas to match the schemas of an older release